mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap incoming requests in a span.
-Then register this new handler by extending WebMvcConfigurationSupport.
-In effect include copy InterceptorConfig.java and ControllerTraceInterceptor from SecondService and add it to FirstService.
+As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
+Then register this new handler by extending HandlerInterceptor.
+In effect, you will be taking a copy of InterceptorConfig.java and ControllerTraceInterceptor.java from SecondService and adding it to FirstService.

-In this tutorial we used Spring's RestTemplate to send requests from FirstService to SecondService.
-We will configure the ClientHttpRequestInterceptor to intercept all client http requests made using this framework.
+Next, you will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.

 To propagate the span context from FirstService to SecondService you must inject the span context into the outgoing request.
-In tutorial 1 this was done within the FirstServiceController.
-In this tutorial we will implement Spring's ClientHttpRequestInterceptor and register this interceptor in our application.
-Include the two classes below to your FirstService application to add this functionality.
+In tutorial 1 this was done within the FirstServiceController using HttpUtils.
+In this tutorial, you will implement the ClientHttpRequestInterceptor and register this interceptor in our application.

-Implement ClientHttpRequestInterceptor:
+Include the two classes below to your FirstService application to add this functionality:

 ```java
 import java.io.IOException;